 How to pronounce 44?

 Challenge accepted?
 Come and discuss the answer with our tutor and learn more about the different classifiers which are used in Chinese.
-Sign up for a free trial and download our Chinese learning App.
+Sign up our free trial to learn Mandarin and download the Chinese App for more Chinese language materials and to learn Mandarin online.